rust-practice/cargo-leet/README.md

 cargo g
 ```

-For additional options and usage details, refer to the [generate help](#cargo-leet-generate---help).
+For additional options and usage details, refer to the generate help in [commands](#commands).

 ## Using as a Library